- Reference Number: HEY-729/2023

 Allergy – Some patients might have a mild reaction to drops prescribed after surgery.
 This results in itching / irritation and some redness and puffiness of the eyelids.
 It usually settles very quickly when the drops are stopped.

 Redness and scarring – Your child’s eye will be red after the surgery.
-The redness and any scarring will not be noticeable three months after surgery.
+The redness and any scarring will not noticeable three months after surgery.
 Occasionally, the white part of the eye does not completely return to its normal colour and mild visible scars may remain, particularly in cases of repeated operations.

 Lost or slipped muscle – Rarely one of the eye muscles might slip back from its new position during the operation or shortly afterwards.
 If this occurs, the eye is less able to move around and, if severe, further surgery may be required.
 The risk of slipped muscle requiring further surgery is about 1: 1000.

 Your consultant will discuss with you whether surgery is necessary in your child’s case.
 When you see the consultant if you are in agreement then your child may be offered a date for the surgery; however it is more usual for your child to be placed on a waiting list.

-We will ask you to inform us at the earliest opportunity of any holiday arrangements that you may have already or any that you make at a later date whilst your child is on the waiting list.
-We would also ask you to ensure we have your current telephone number and inform us of any change to this or your address.
+We will ask you to inform us at the earliest opportunity of any holiday arrangements that you may have already or any that you make at a later date whilst you child is on the waiting list.
+We would also ask you ensure we have your current telephone number and inform us of any change to this or your address.

 Date of the operation

-- On the day of the surgery you and your child will need to arrive at the hospital early, you will be advised of a suitable time
+- On the day of the surgery you will need to arrive at the hospital early

 - You will have an opportunity to speak with the your child’s consultant